epfl-ada/ada-2024-project-adaventure/Readme.md

   * complete PageRank Algorithm Analysis by 24.11.24
   * write report and analysis conclusions on knowledge gaps by 15.12.24
 * Viktor: conduct preliminary research on shortest paths and link network
-  * complete path optimization and intution by 5.12.24
+  * complete path optimization and intuition by 5.12.24
 * Antoine: conduct preliminary research on unfinished paths despite small semantic distance
   * complete analysis on successful and unfinished paths by 5.12.24
   * create webpage to host results on by 5.12.24